hpaluch/pic32mx-uart-pwm/README.md

 * [PIC32MX250F128B SPDIP][PIC32MX250F128B] inserted into socket U5
   (included with board, should be default)
 * programming pins switch S1 in position `A`
+* any USB-to-TTL serial adapter for example:
+  - [with CH341 chip][CH341]
+  - [USB Console Cable #954][cable954] (originally for Raspberry PI), but beware of troubles with old or cloned chips (recent Win 10 driver refuses to use such devices)

 ## Software requirements